yuriy-chumak/ol/extensions/FFI.md

 ))
 ```

-Then very simple usage like any other ol functions:
+Then very simple usage like any other ol functions under all supported OS:
 ```scheme
 (import (mylib))
 (print (asin 0.5))